Your 50 Week Old Baby – Development, Milestones & Care

 - Your baby will be increasingly curious and start investigating each object he sees.

-- Your baby will start recognising your expressions; if you nod and smile, he will proceed with doing something, if you look terrified, he will stop.
+- Your baby will start recognising your expressions; if you nod and smile, he will proceed with doing something, and if you look terrified, he will stop.

 - Your baby will be more interested in toys that move or can be pulled and pushed, like rolling cars, balls, carts, etc.